telerik/xamarin-forms-docs/controls/sidedrawer/sidedrawer-getting-started.md

 	> **RadSideDrawer** is not available for **Windows Phone**.

+You will also have to add the following code to these project files:

+* **Android**: MainActivity.cs
+*
+		[assembly: Xamarin.Forms.ExportRenderer(typeof(Telerik.XamarinForms.Primitives.RadSideDrawer), typeof(Telerik.XamarinForms.PrimitivesRenderer.Android.SideDrawerRenderer))]
+You also need to call `TelerikForms.Init()` inside the `OnCreate()` method

+		protected override void OnCreate(Bundle bundle)
+        {
+            base.OnCreate(bundle);

+            global::Xamarin.Forms.Forms.Init(this, bundle);
+            Telerik.XamarinForms.Common.Android.TelerikForms.Init();
+            LoadApplication(new App());
+        }

+* **iOS**: AppDelegate.cs

+		[assembly: Xamarin.Forms.ExportRenderer(typeof(Telerik.XamarinForms.Primitives.RadSideDrawer), typeof(Telerik.XamarinForms.PrimitivesRenderer.iOS.SideDrawerRenderer))]
+You also have to create an instance of the renderer in the `FinishedLaunching()` method before the `Forms.Init()` call and right after it call the `TelerikForms.Init()`:

+		public override bool FinishedLaunching(UIApplication app, NSDictionary options) {
+            new SideDrawerRenderer();
+            global::Xamarin.Forms.Forms.Init();
+            Telerik.XamarinForms.Common.iOS.TelerikForms.Init();
+            LoadApplication(new App());

+            return base.FinishedLaunching(app, options);
+        }

+## Edit the iOS project
+After referencing the required binaries it is time to edit the default configuration of the iOS project.
+Unload it and open the iOS.csproj file.
+Inside it you will find several PropertyGroups.
+One for each build definition.
+Inside each group you will find CodesignEntitlements tag.
+Those tags should be empty in each build definition.
+More information on that matter can be found in [this]({http://forums.xamarin.com/discussion/39674/iphonesimulator-build-results-in-no-valid-ios-code-signing-keys-found-in-keychain}) forum thread.

 ## NuGet Packages
 Next step is to add references to the NuGet Packages needed by RadSideDrawer in the Android project.
 You can find the full list with required packages in the [**Required Android Support Libraries**]({% slug required-android-support-libraries %}) help topic.

+## Example
 When the references are added, you can proceed with defining the component:

 	<primitives:RadSideDrawer>